Last Updated on 26 June 2022 by Cycloscope

 Info was taken from Japan-Guide.com

 “Two separate bicycle rental systems are offered along the Shimanami Kaido: the regular rental system features over a dozen terminals dotted along the cycling course, while a newer one is operated by bicycle manufacturer Giant with two terminals.
-Both systems allow tourists to rent their bicycles at one end of the route and drop it off at the other end, or – in case of the regular system – to stop anywhere in between when they become tired and take a bus for the rest of their journey.
+Both systems allow tourists to rent their bicycles at one end of the route and drop it off at the other end, or – in the case of the regular system – to stop anywhere in between when they become tired and take a bus for the rest of their journey.

 The regular rental system is much cheaper and offers more terminals.
 The rental fee is 1,000 yen per day.
 A 1,000 yen deposit is charged and will be returned unless you drop off the bicycle at a terminal on a different island.
 Various types of bicycles are available, but some of the smaller terminals may only have a limited selection.
 Tandems (1,200 yen per day) and electric-assist bicycles (1,500 yen for 6 hours) are available at some terminals and must be returned to the terminal from which they were rented.
 Advance reservations are not necessary.